torrey-xyz/pino/framework_design.md

-# PinoCLI Framework Design
+# Pino Framework Design
-## Lightweight Solana Development Framework Built on Pinocchio
+## Lightweight Solana Smart Contract Development Framework Built on Pinocchio

 ### Overview
-PinoCLI is a lightweight, high-performance framework for Solana program development that builds on the Pinocchio SDK.
-Unlike Anchor, which prioritizes developer convenience at the cost of CU efficiency, PinoCLI provides a balanced approach: ergonomic APIs with zero-cost abstractions and optimal CU usage.
+Pino is a lightweight, high-performance framework for Solana smart contract development that builds on the Pinocchio SDK.
+Unlike Anchor, which prioritizes developer convenience at the cost of CU efficiency, Pino provides a balanced approach: ergonomic APIs with zero-cost abstractions and optimal CU usage.

 ## Core Design Principles